wallarm/product-documentation/docs/latest/admin-en/configure-wallarm-mode.md

     !!! warning "Support of the `wallarm_mode` directive on the CDN node" Please note that the `wallarm_mode` directive cannot be configured on the [Wallarm CDN nodes](../installation/cdn-node.md).
 To configure the filtration mode of the CDN nodes, please use other available methods.
 * Define the general filtration rule in Wallarm Console
-* Define the specific filtration rules in Wallarm Console
+* Define the endpoint-targeted filtration rules in Wallarm Console

 Priorities of the filtration mode configuration methods are determined in the [`wallarm_mode_allow_override` directive](#setting-up-priorities-of-filtration-mode-configuration-methods-using-wallarm_mode_allow_override).
 By default, the settings specified in Wallarm Console have a higher priority than the `wallarm_mode` directive regardless of its value severity.